SKIP TO PAGE CONTENT

 The college is approved to train veterans and war orphans under the existing public laws.

-An individual may attend or participate in a course of education if the individual provides a certificate of eligibility under chapter 31 or33.
+An individual may attend or participate in a course of education if the individual provides a certificate of eligibility under Chapter 31 or 33.
 The student may attend the course, beginning on the date the student provides a COE until the earlier date VA provides payment to the school or 90 days after the school certifies tuition and fees.
 The school does not impose any penalty, including assessing late fees, denial of access to classes, libraries, or school facilities, or require the student to borrow additional funds due to the inability to meet his or her financial obligations to the institution as a result of delayed payments for education assistance under Chapter 31 or 33, unless the student is less than 100% covered.

 Academic Requirements

-• A student receiving benefits under Chapter 30, 31, 32, 35, 1606, 33 (Post 9/11), and VRAP must maintain a cumulative grade point average (GPA) of at least a 2.0.
+• A student receiving benefits under Chapters 30, 31, 32, 35, 1606, 33 (Post 9/11), and VRAP must maintain a cumulative grade point average (GPA) of at least a 2.0.
 If the required GPA is not met by the end of the second consecutive semester in residence the student will be suspended by the college.
 Students will need to follow the published guidelines for suspended/excluded students.

-• An individual may attend or participate in a course of education if the individual provides a certificate of eligibility under chapter 31 or 33.
+• An individual may attend or participate in a course of education if the individual provides a certificate of eligibility under Chapter 31 or 33.
 The student may attend the course, beginning on the date the student provides a COE until the earlier date VA provides payment to the school or 90 days after the school certifies tuition and fees.
 The school does not impose any penalty, including assessing late fees, denial of access to classes, libraries or school facilities, or require the student to borrow additional funds due to the inability to meet his or her financial obligations to the institution as a result of delayed payments for education assistance under Chapter 31 or 33, unless the student is less than 100% covered.

 For additional questions please contact: